 You can use tools such as bank statements and reports, financial software (like Quicken), or just good ol’ Microsoft Excel.
 There are also money management apps out there such as Mint where you can connect accounts and track spending and help create and stick to a budget.
 Another app you might like is BillTracker – where you can keep track of due dates for certain bills and amounts.

 Find out what works best for you.

 For us, we use an Excel budget template that I built which is suited to our family’s needs.

 - I update my Excel Budget Spreadsheet at the beginning of each month

-- Then as bills our paid each month, I update the spreadsheet to reflect actual spending numbers
+- Then as bills our paid each month, I update the spreadsheet to mark items as paid and to reflect the actual spending numbers

-- Finally, I try to make adjustments if possible for the next month
+- Finally, I make adjustments for the next month.

 ** Download a copy of our FREE Budgeting & Vacation Saving Excel Template HERE!